UCLALibrary/packer-samvera/README.md

 FWIW, the heavy lifting of the build is done by Data Curation Experts' [ansible-samvera](https://github.com/curationexperts/ansible-samvera) project.

-Right now, there are two possible outputs to the build: an AWS AMI and a Vagrant VirtualBox.
-The build also is done in two steps.
-The first produces a samvera-base box/AMI and the second installs an instance of Hyrax from a GitHub repository (with the output of that being either a new AMI or a new Vagrant box).
+There are two possible outputs from the build: an AWS AMI and/or a Vagrant VirtualBox.

+The build is done in two steps.
+The first produces a 'samvera-base' box/AMI and the second installs an instance of Hyrax from a GitHub repository (with the output of that second build also being either a new AMI and/or new Vagrant VirtualBox).

 ### Getting Started